Warmer weather is just around the corner, and the New Mexico heat is not easy to deal with while pregnant.

 Show off your bump by taking an afternoon dip in the pool!
 Not only can swimming help lower your body temperature, but this low-impact workout is fun and can relieve those achy joints.

-Go for Light and Comfort
+Go for Lightweight and Comfortable Clothes

 Lightweight fabrics like cotton, linen, and silk are breathable.
 Shop for comfortable and loose maternity wear, especially during the warmer months.

-Labor of Love offers assistance finding a health care provider and insurance, as well as support accessing community resources before, during, or after your pregnancy.
+Lovelace Labor of Love offers assistance finding a health care provider and insurance, as well as support accessing community resources before, during, or after your pregnancy.
 To learn more about Lovelace’s Labor of Love program, call 505.727.7677.